Kenworthe/Ping-vs-Pong/README.md

 - Curves supposed to mimick forehand/backhand swing by a table tennis player.
 - Need to add sounds.
 If I include bg music, should also include mute toggle.
 - Put entirety of app in single canvas?
 Issues: rendering UI constantly.
 Workaround: two canvases, one for menu, one for game. then swap. but at that point, might as well just use a div and manipulate DOM.
+- music, sounds, fonts, and images are all open source.
 - adding ball trail in the future: http://rectangleworld.com/blog/archives/tag/fading

 *************************